 Lifting

 When it comes to lifting, I enjoy the higher heel-to-toe drop (6mm) that this model offers as it gives a nice firm heel to sit into on various exercises.
-I think that’s a major perk of this model and it can be super beneficial for lifters that don’t like using minimalist heel-to-toe drops in their cross-training shoes.

-On top of the higher heel-to-toe drop, I also really like the midsole and outsole construction in this model.
-The outsole is stable and has a graphene component which gives it a firm and durable feeling.
-The midsole is stable, yet slightly responsive, too, so it supports external loading well with limited compression.
+On top of the higher heel-to-toe drop, I also really like this model’s midsole and outsole construction.
+The outsole is stable and has a graphene component, giving it a firm and durable feeling.

 Agility and Plyometrics